Kipper-Lang/Kipper/CONTRIBUTING.md

 ### Add or update semantics

-The semantics of an AST node is usually represented using an interface that defines what metadata must be present for an instance to be compilable.
-The two generic parameters of the `CompilableASTNode<Semantics, TypeSemantics>` class, where each one is a type that represents the semantics of the AST node and the type of the type semantics, respectively, are used to define that metadata.
+The semantics of an AST node are represented using an interface that defines what semantic metadata must be present for an instance to be translatable.

+The two generic parameters of the `CompilableASTNode<Semantics, TypeSemantics>` class are the semantics and type semantic interfaces, which will hint the type of `CompilableASTNode.semanticData` and `CompilableASTNode.typeData`.

-Usually the semantic interfaces of a Kipper AST node are defined right above, like for example:
+Usually the semantic interfaces of a Kipper AST node are like this:

 ```ts
 export interface AdditiveExpressionSemantics extends ArithmeticExpressionSemantics {